w3c/ServiceWorker/explainer.md

 -- the thing controllers defer to when they don't handle a fetch with `e.respondWith()`.

+Note: if `e.respondWith()` isn't called when handling a connection in `/foo/barController.js`, it does not cascade to `/fooController.js`, it falls back to the browser's built-in network behavior.

 #### Registrations Map Navigations, Documents Map Fetches

 It's important to understand that `navigator.controller.register()` _only